-A right of appeal should be offered providing it is lodged within a 7 day period from the date of the subcommittee decision being provided to the complainant and the member or Trustee against whom the complaint has been made.
+A right of appeal should be offered providing it is lodged within a 7day period from the date of the subcommittee decision being provided to the complainant and the member or Trustee against whom the complaint has been made.
 The appeal needs to be lodged in the form of a written representation for the committee to consider.
 An appeal can be lodged either by the person who made the complaint or by the person against whom the complaint has been made.

 The appeal can include a request for a right of reply as well as written representations.
-For the appeal, the Chair will convene a meeting of three Trustees (including him/herself).
+For the appeal, the Chair will convene a meeting of three Trustees (including themselves).
 This should not include those who were involved in the initial investigation.

-The person raising the appeal will be offered a verbal right of reply, if s/he wishes to take this up then s/he will be asked to attend a meeting with the appeal panel.
-Where the verbal right of reply involves the member or Trustee against whom the complaint has been made, s/he will be offered the option to attend with a companion who may also speak in a personal capacity.
+The person raising the appeal will be offered a verbal right of reply, if they wish to take this up then they will be asked to attend a meeting with the appeal panel.
+Where the verbal right of reply involves the member or Trustee against whom the complaint has been made, they will be offered the option to attend with a companion who may also speak in a personal capacity.